-Medical Malpractice cases are some of the most sophisticated type of lawsuits.
-Often, there is the need for the attorney to study and digest all new areas of medical knowledge to fully understand the applicable medical standard of care and/or the factors that led to an injury.
+Medical malpractice cases are some of the most sophisticated types of lawsuits.
+Often, there is a need for the attorney to study and digest all new areas of medical knowledge to fully understand the applicable medical standard of care and/or the factors that led to an injury.

-Fortunately, Mr. Brudny has established a network of specialized medical professionals, in and outside of Florida, who are willing to serve as "experts" if a case has merit and involves their medical area of specialty.
-These experts, along with the attorney, will help to explain the medical negligence that occurred, and how that negligence led to injury or death.
+Fortunately, Mr. Brudny has established a network of specialized medical professionals, in and outside of Florida, who are willing to serve as “experts” if a case has merit and involves their medical area of specialty.
+These experts, along with Mr. Brudny, will explain the medical negligence that occurred and how that negligence led to injury or death.

 In addition, our law firm performs specialized internet research into the medical issues that affect each case.
-When necessary, we can locate the medical professionals that are on the "cutting edge" of their specific medical field.
-Later in the case, we can utilize medical artists to compose medical illustrations, or even medical animated films, which clarify and simplify the story of what happened in that particular case.
+When necessary, we can locate the medical professionals who are on the cutting edge of their specific medical field.
+Later in the case, we can utilize medical artists to compose medical illustrations or animated films, which clarify and simplify the story of what happened in that particular case.